ZetaTwo/pwny-racing/website/content/communitychallenge.md

 ## Challenges

 Here we will post all current and previous community challenges.

-### Community challenge 1

 The community challenge is a pwnable that we challenge everyone to solve.
-[Download the materials](/challenges/chall2-dist.tgz) and develop an exploit for the binary.
+Download the materials and develop an exploit for the binary.
 When you have a working exploit, you can connect to the remote server and exploit it.
 On the server there is an executable called "flag_submitter".
 To prove that you have successfully exploited the server, you must run this program with your e-mail as an argument.
 For example, I would run it as `./flag_submitter calle.svensson@zeta-two.com`.